-- 33. Mr Desmond Choo asked whether ex gratia support could be provided to workers in deserving circumstances. - 34.
-Like Mr Choo, the Government is sympathetic and will provide assistance to retrenched workers.
-However it is important not to conflate what are two separate issues:- - compensation for land; and - support for retrenched workers
+26. Mr Desmond Choo asked whether ex gratia support could be provided to workers in deserving circumstances in connection with land acquisition.

-- 35. The Land Acquisition Act compensates property owners by paying market value for land which is acquired. - 36.
-We should continue to maintain that principle. - Introducing other elements will distort what is essentially compensation for the market value of the land. - 37.
+- 27. Like Mr Choo, the Government is sympathetic and will provide assistance to retrenched workers.
+However it is important not to conflate what are two separate issues: - first, compensation for land; and - second support for retrenched workers - 28.
+The Land Acquisition Act compensates property owners by paying market value for land which is acquired. - 29.
+We should continue to maintain that principle. - Introducing other elements will distort what is essentially compensation for the market value of the land. - 30.
 Nevertheless, there is assistance for retrenched workers.
-This takes the form of: - Encouraging employers and unions to make provisions in collective agreements for retrenched workers, or in the case of non-unionised employees, to follow best practices in redundancy situations; - Helping workers to retrain, re-skill and remain employable through SkillsFuture; - Providing job-matching assistance through JobsBank, e2i and WDA, amongst others; - Budget 2015 also devotes significant attention to how retrenched workers can be helped under the section "Supporting Our People Through Change."
+This takes the form of: - Encouraging employers and unions to make provisions in collective agreements for retrenched workers, or in the case of non-unionised employees, to follow best practices in redundancy situations; - Helping workers to retrain, re-skill and remain employable through SkillsFuture;

+- Providing job-matching assistance through JobsBank, e2i and WDA, amongst others; - Budget 2016 also devotes significant attention to how retrenched workers can be helped under the section "Supporting Our People Through Change." - I understand the Minister for Manpower will be speaking on how to support retrenched workers.